 Once The Review Has Been Published: Your Rapid Response Strategy will help you react quickly.
 Even the most dedicated hoteliers are bound to drop the ball during busy season.
 Once you are confronted with the reality of a negative review, what matters the most is your ability to convey compassion, provide remedy, correct the problem, and reassure future guests.

 Take every negative review seriously and respond at a personal level.
 Be honest and make no excuses.
 When remedy or compensation is applicable, be fair and convey your actions on your response in a way that speaks to future guests.
+To speed up your review response, set up review alerts.

 High Season = Reduced Turnover Times